 At More Park, we teach Phonics using 'Little Wandle', which is a government validated phonics scheme.
-Throughout their reception year, children gradually learn letter names, sounds and camera words, building all of the skills required to read and write successfully.
+Throughout their reception year, children gradually learn letter names, sounds and tricky words, building all of the skills required to read and write successfully.
 Phonics lessons are carefully scaffolded to ensure continuous progression and achievement.
 In each phonics lesson, children are taught to segment and blend using the sounds they have learnt, so that reading and writing skills are gradually built throughout the year.
-Children are regularly heard reading on a one-to-one basis and participate in daily reading skills sessions three times a week, using the same 'Little Wandle' scheme to ensure continuity of practice.
+Children are regularly heard reading on a one-to-one basis and participate in group reading skills sessions three times a week, using the same 'Little Wandle' scheme to ensure continuity of practice.

 Children are assessed in a number of ways throughout their time in Ladybird class.
 Assessment is always informal, often through photo observations of the child using our 'EExAT' observation portal, pupil voice or from their topic books.